 That’s why more and more companies are now using integration-Platform-as-a-Service (iPaaS) solutions like Xplenty.

 Xplenty is a cloud-integration solution that helps businesses integrate, process, and prepare data for analytics in the cloud.
-This means that you can use our pack designer to deploy a wide variety of data integration use cases like data preparation, replication, and transformation.
+This means that you can use our pack designer to deploy a wide variety of integration use cases like data preparation, replication, and transformation.

-When you engage in data and analytics with a highly integrated solution, you can deliver highly personalized experiences, hold on to critical data indefinitely, boost efficiency, and save money.
+When you engage in data science and analytics with a highly integrated solution, you can deliver highly personalized experiences, hold on to critical data indefinitely, boost efficiency, and save money.

 At first glance, Microsoft Azure and Xplenty might seem like highly incompatible competing platforms, but this is not exactly true.
 In reality, both platforms and their related data tools can be used together to derive real business value.
 Xplenty's rich set of connectors enables data to securely flow into your Azure infrastructure from all your business systems.

 But how should you go about this?
 Let’s take a look.

 While it can sound quite complicated, it’s quite easy to get Xplenty to read data from your Microsoft Azure SQL databases.
 It’s also pretty straight forward when it comes to writing data to them.

 To enable access to your Azure SQL data warehouse, you have to follow the eight steps listed below:

 - First, add rules to the database firewall.
 This will allow access to Xplenty's IP addresses.
 Next, add a rule for each IP address that is relevant to your account’s region using the following LIST.